 Do not risk disqualification!
-Competitors are not allowed to receive any help on the problem before their bill and fact sheet is submitted (both are due on Friday, January 18, 2013, by 12 p.m.
-(PST)).
+Competitors are not allowed to receive any help on the problem before their bill and fact sheet is submitted (both are due no later than Friday, January 17, 2013, by 12:00pm PST).
 Prior to the deadline, competitors may not discuss the problem with anyone, including professors, coaches, students, colleagues, or any other individual.